 Surgery is the most dependable way to remove the pilonidal sinus and pockets of infection.

 Are there any alternatives to surgery?

-Washing your natal cleft every day may help to prevent an infection.
+Washing your natal cleft every day to prevent hairs building up and removing hair from the area by waxing or using a hair removal cream may help to prevent an infection.

 An occasional discharge can be treated with antibiotics.

 It is sometimes possible to have a procedure under a local anaesthetic to drain an abscess, or to brush the sinuses and fill them with glue or phenol, and also to remove the pits.